wormtooth/maupassant-pelican/README.md

 ### Logo

-The theme can recognize **favicon.ico** in its theme folder.
-So put your logo in the theme folder if you want to have it used on your website.
+The theme can recognize **favicon.ico** in its `static` folder.
+So put your logo in the `static` folder if you want to have it used on your website.

 ### Summary of Article